oracle-livelabs/database/datapump-xtts-migration/06-incremental-backup-restore/incremental-backup-restore.md

     * Notice how *INPUT_BYTES* is very small.
 This is a consequence of block change tracking.
 The database knows which blocks were changed since the last backup.
 On incremental backups, the database just scans the changed blocks.
     * Also notice how *OUTPUT_BYTES* is very small.
 You didn't change anything in the database since the last backup, so there are very little changes to back up.
     * The more often you perform incremental backups, the faster they run and the smaller the backup is.
-    * In a real migration, you would run incremental backups as often as practicically possible, the limit the amount of changes that goes into the final incremental backup.
+    * In a real migration, you would run incremental backups as often as practicically possible.
+This limits the amount of changes that goes into the final incremental backup.
 Only the final incremental backup affects the downtime duration.
 All other backups are performed before the outage.

     <details>
     <summary>*click to see the output*</summary>